 Other canon notes and references

-Salazar Slytherin was something of an egomaniac, which is why he built the Chamber of Secrets as a sort of monument to himself, as explained on Pottermore.
+Slytherin was something of an egomaniac, which is why he built the Chamber of Secrets as a sort of monument to himself, as explained on Pottermore.
 This also may explain his appeal to another wizard who was impressed with himself - Tom Riddle.
 He is described by the Sorting Hat as "power-hungry" (GF12).

 "Perhaps, when he first constructed the Chamber, Slytherin wanted no more than a place in which to instruct his students in spells of which the other three founders may have disapproved (disagreements sprung up early around the teaching of the Dark Arts).
 However, it is dear by the very decoration of the Chamber that by the time Slytherin finished it he had developed grandiose ideas of his own importance to the school.
 No other founder left behind them a gigantic statue of themselves or draped the school in emblems of their own personal powers (the snakes carved around the Chamber of Secrets being a reference to Slytherin’s powers as a Parselmouth)" (Pm).

-Salazar Slytherin's wand, which had a core of Basilisk horn, could be shut down and rendered useless through parseltongue, a careful kept secret through his family.
-His wand is now buried in North America and a snakewood tree has grown out of the spot where it was buried and has leaves that have medicinal uses.
+Salazar Slytherin's wand, which had a core of Basilisk horn, could be shut down and rendered useless through Parseltongue - a carefully kept secret through his family.
+His wand is now buried in the grounds of Ilvermorny and a snakewood tree has grown out of the spot where it was buried, which has leaves with powerful medicinal magic.